Land accounts for a significant proportion of total financial value worldwide, as gross domestic product and stored in assets.

 How securing indigenous land rights can help to fight climate change

-Securing land rights for indigenous communities is a low-cost, high-benefit investment in the fight against climate change, and geospatial maturity is a key enabler for establishing them.
+Securing land rights for indigenous communities is a low-cost, high-benefit investment in the fight against climate change, and geospatial readiness is a key enabler for establishing them.

 Namibia improves land management processes to accelerate sustainable economic growth